 Wrapping it up

 Quad isolation exercises are some of the most common exercises that you will see, and they have a ton of benefits as well.
-Not only do they specifically target your quads,but they also help you build more bulk in that area, which can help build size in compared other exercises like squats and leg presses.
-As a result, quad isolation exercises can help round out your muscle building or weight loss regimen for the lower body.
+They specifically target your quads, but they also help you build more bulk in that area, which can help develop size compared to other exercises like squats and leg presses.